facontidavide/plotjuggler-release/README.md

 ## Supported plugins

-Some plugin can be found in a different repository.
+Some plugins can be found in a different repository.
 The individual README files *should* include all the information needed to compile and use the plugin.

 Please submit specific issues, Pull Requests and questions on the related Github repository: